Zoltu/nethermind-plugin-websocket-push/README.md

-# nethermind-plugin-push-pending
+# nethermind-plugin-websocket-push
-A Nethermind plugin that will push all pending transactions to any clients that connect to the `/pending` RPC endpoint with a websocket.
+A Nethermind plugin that will create websocket endpoints that will push a stream of data to connected clients.
+`/pending` will push all new pending transactions.
+`/block` will push all new blocks.

+Note: It is up to the receiver to filter client side and deal with reorgs.
+This is a firehose plugin.